 This is where cross-channel marketing campaign management comes in.

 Cross-channel campaign management aligns internal and external marketing teams to deliver a cohesive marketing campaign that engages customers at multiple touchpoints throughout the buyer journey.
 This role may be conducted by a head of marketing, responsible for overseeing campaign delivery and brand management.

-This is not an easy task, with multi-disciplinary marketers and many tools to stay on track of.
-So what are the benefits of this cross-channel approach verses delivering campaigns through individual channels?
+This is not an easy task, with multi-disciplinary marketers and many tools to stay on track.
+So what are the benefits of this cross-channel approach versus delivering campaigns through individual channels?

 As marketers, we often pigeonhole ourselves into specialist categories – and we’ll happily fight other marketers over it.
 Well, whether you’re a digital marketer, brand marketer or social media marketer, the best marketing campaigns utilise multiple channels to engage their target audience.